 - Advanced lead and company search

 - Notes and tags

 InMail is a key feature for salespeople who are scouting for new business opportunities.
-With Sales Navigator, sales teams can now identify and reach out to previously unknown leads that they may not be directly connected with.
+With Sales Navigator, sales teams can now identify and reach out to previously unknown leads whom they may not be directly connected with.
 Add lead recommendations, a feature that gives salespeople more opportunities to discover and build relationships with leads outside their direct network and the use case is piling up.

 Additionally, the ability to use advanced searches, save leads, create custom account lists, and add notes or tags to leads and accounts makes it easier for sales reps to manage their pipeline and ensure nothing falls through the cracks.
 You can also connect your contacts to your CRM with Zapier or PieSync and even enterprise sales teams can’t argue for its adoption.

 Speaking of teams, the Team subscription has everything the Professional plan offers plus: